VioletPixel/4242.io/README.markdown

 ```

 The PHP script in the `public/404/` directory will then take appropriate action, including redirecting from old URLs to new ones as needed, or will display a "not found" page.

+## Deployment from GitHub

+When I push to this GitHub repo a webhook is sent to `public/deploy.php` which, in turn, runs commands on the server to pull `main` and do some other housekeeping.
+See `public/deploy.php` for more information.